NATO mulls deploying troops to Bulgaria, Romania — Der Spiegel | DW | 19.12.2021

 The Russian Defense Ministry said two Tu-22M3 flew a four-hour mission to practice "performing joint tasks with the Belarusian air force and air defense.''

-Russia continues to deny that it is planning an invasion.
+Russia has continued to deny that it is planning an invasion.
 Moscow has said it has the right to "defend its security" from Ukraine's increasingly close relations with NATO and Kyiv's ambitions to join the alliance.

-Russian Deputy Foreign Minister Alexander Grushko on Saturday said that security proposals Russia has presented to the United States are an attempt to "to turn a military or a military-technical scenario of confrontation into a political process."
+Russia's deputy foreign minister, Alexander Grushko, said Saturday that security proposals Russia has presented to the US are an attempt to "to turn a military or a military-technical scenario of confrontation into a political process."

 Grushko was quoted by Russian Interfax news agency as saying that the political process "will really strengthen military security."